 We seek to ensure that our information collection and processing is always proportionate.
 We will notify you of any changes to information we collect or to the purposes for which we collect and process it.

 The main purposes for which we may process personal information are

 Many of the above grounds for processing will overlap and there may be several rounds which justify our use of your personal information.
 If we reasonably consider that we need to use personal data for another reason and that reason is compatible with the original purpose, then we may do so.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
-More detailed information is set out at Appendix A below.

 8. How we share the information